annewoelfl/Seamounts/Workflow Image Segmentation.md

 \*\*

 - keras tuner: Does it only run 2 epochs?
 If yes then loss will still be very high, does that make sense?
 First trial hyperband:2 max:100 interrupted due to error RAM again.Reduced image size (128x128).
 Reduced batch size (8).
 Custom data generator for loading images in batches.
 Limited the hyperparameter search space to reduce memory consumption.
 Clearing the Keras session after training to release memory.
 Now it runs, but this runs forever... after the first 100 iterations (~45min) it switches from 2 to 4 epochs.
 Aborted, takes too long and uncertain output (due to image size reduction or ending in an error after running 12h, etc.) Probably is a powerful tool but takes too long to just let it run, maybe explore later within very specific bounds so that it doesn't try everything but only certain hyperparameters?
+Okay I tweaked the tuner parameters a bit and now it is finished in 2min without finding anything of value.
+Maybe somewhere in between.

 - even more layers?: tried once, had worse results

-- Attention Mechanism: Add an attention layer (e.g., SEBlock or Spatial Attention):
+- Attention Mechanism: Add an attention layer (e.g., SEBlock or Spatial Attention): Took long, did not converge, bad results

-- L2 Regularization:
+- L2 Regularization: Ressource Exhaustion, tried with batch size 8: Same, tried with 128x128: worked but did not converge, bad results

-- Non-Maximum Suppression (NMS):
+- Non-Maximum Suppression (NMS): This is for multiple box detection.

 - Image augmentation (in images with object it would need to modify the box as well, this I didn't manage so far)

 - In other models: Ensemble Models, Transfer Learning, Model that can output more than one seamount.

+- tried keras tuner again, let it run for 2h with max 40 epochs, initially gave a worse result than "as is" model.
+Tried the output hyperparameters for the "as is" model (1_1).
+Only looking at loss it performed better than before.
+But the distribution of IoU looks worse.
+The curves look like it is getting worse after 20 epochs.
+Trying again for 20 epochs.

 \*\*\*